 Conference Call Information

 Natera’s Third Quarter 2020 Financial Results Conference Call

 (617) 500-6932, International

-This release contains forward-looking statements, including quotations of management, statements under the heading "2019 Financial Outlook," and statements regarding Natera’s current and new products and services, commercial partners, user experience, clinical trials, future financial outlook and financial performance, opportunities and strategies, and general business conditions.
+This release contains forward-looking statements, including regarding the company’s business operations in light of the COVID-19 pandemic.
 Any forward-looking statements contained in this release are based upon Natera’s current plans, estimates, and expectations, as of the date of this release, and are not a representation that such plans, estimates, or expectations will be achieved.
 Subsequent events may cause these expectations to change, and Natera disclaims any obligation to update the forward-looking statements in the future.

-Additional risks and uncertainties that could materially affect Natera’s financial results are included under the captions, "Risk Factors" and "Management’s Discussion and Analysis of Financial Condition and Results of Operations" in Natera’s most recent filings on Forms 10-K and 10-Q and in other filings Natera makes with the SEC from time to time.
-These documents are available on Natera’s website at www.natera.com under the Investor Relations section and on the SEC’s website at www.sec.gov.
+Additional risks and uncertainties that could affect our financial results are included under the captions, "Risk Factors" and "Management’s Discussion and Analysis of Financial Condition and Results of Operations" in our most recent filings on Forms 10-K and 10-Q and in other filings that we make with the SEC from time to time.
+These documents are available on our website at www.natera.com under the Investor Relations section and on the SEC’s website at www.sec.gov.